inBeat/inbeat-website/content/top-influencers/instagram/hair-dressers/italy/_index.md

 ---
-title: Top 10 Hair Dressers Instagram Influencers In Italy In 2023
+title: Top 10 Hair Dressers Instagram Influencers In Italy In 2024
 description: >-
-  Find top hair dressers Instagram influencers in Italy in 2023.
-Most popular hashtags: #hair #dress #fashion #makeup.
+  Find top hair dressers Instagram influencers in Italy in 2024.
+Most popular hashtags: #hair #dress #picoftheday #outfit.
 platform: Instagram
 hits: 18
-text_top: Identify the best Instagram profiles on inBeat.
+text_top: See the most popular Instagram accounts on inBeat.
-text_bottom: inBeat has 18 Instagram influencers like this in Italy for you to work with.
+text_bottom: inBeat has 18 Instagram influencers like this in Italy for you to collaborate.
 profiles:
+  - username: "annabellahilal"
+    fullname: >-
+      Annabella Hilal
+    bio: >-
+      TV Presenter on @mbc1 & @mtvlebanon with a PhD in Law Lover to all things fashion & beauty ❤️ Snapchat: Annabellahilals
+    location: "Italy"
+    followers: 7310367
+    engagement: 129
+    commentsToLikes: 0.001337
+    id: cl4co03zmo36a0i23qwr024hi
+    verified: false
+    hashtags: "#makeup, #hair, #outfit, #tweets"
   - username: "kennyhairartist"
     fullname: >-
       Kenny Scorrano